 I have officially stopped adding resources to this bundle since it has outgrown the file size limit.
 A Complete O.G.
 Part Two Growing Bundle will begin.
 As much as I wanted to add more to the original bundle, I simply can’t.
 I have thought long and hard about this decision.
 The price has doubled since September, 2014, but the size of it has nearly tripled as I have added SO many new resources to it.
 I tried to make this investment worth every penny, and I hope you agree.

-- OPENING: The Complete OG is one large zip file that contains zipped files.
+OPENING: The Complete OG is one large zip file that contains zipped files.
 I numbered all the files.
-Take a look at the image below.
-This is what it looks like.
-You will want to OPEN FILE 13 FIRST.
-See where it says "13.
-OPEN ME FIRST!"?
-Do that first. :)
+Open file #1 first.

 4. If you plan on printing the materials and storing them, purchase a few, one-inch binders.
 For student activities, I would print one master copy, assemble the game if there is one, and store them in manila file folders to place in hanging file folders for a file cabinet, crate or covered, plastic storage bin.